qimcis/FastVideo/docs/source/inference/inference_quick_start.md

 python example.py
 ```

-The generated video will be saved in the current directory under `my_videos/`.
+The generated video will be saved in the current directory under `my_videos/`

+More inference example scripts can be found in `scripts/inference/`
 ## Available Models

 Please see the [support matrix](#support-matrix) for the list of supported models and their available optimizations.